-In this career summary, you will find out what the job of An Agriculture Technician is about and what it is like.
+In this career summary, you will find out what the job of a Precision Agriculture Technician is about and what it is like.

 After reading this, you will have a good idea on what the job is about and decide if this is the right career for you.

 Precision Agriculture Technicians apply geospatial technologies, including geographic information systems (GIS) and Global Positioning System (GPS), to agricultural production or management activities, such as pest scouting, site-specific pesticide application, yield mapping, or variable-rate irrigation.
 May use computers to develop or analyze maps or remote sensing images to compare physical topography with data on soils, fertilizer, pests, or weather.

 Precision Agriculture Technicians with little to no experience tend to make between $29830 and $37940 while the more experienced ones can earn over $63340 per year.

 One of the easiest ways to increase your salary as a Precision Agriculture Technician is to move to a higher paying state like MD.
 Right now, the highest paying states for Precision Agriculture Technicians are MD, MA, CT, DC and NJ.

 However a higher pay at MD doesn’t guarantee that you will make more because the living expenses at MD might be twice as high than where you are currently at now.

 Three other factors that can increase your salary as a Precision Agriculture Technician is the degree you hold, the industry you work in and lastly the company you work for.

 People who are suitable for this job tends to like work activities that include practical, hands-on problems and solutions.
 They like working with plants, animals, and real-world materials like wood, tools, and machinery..